Face masks and social distancing have become the first line of defense in COVID-19 prevention.

 Having to wear a face mask to prevent COVID-19’s spread may cause dry eye, but relief is available.
 Contact The Dry Eye Center Of NY & NJ if you are experiencing dry eye symptoms.
 We will determine the underlying cause of your dry eye and offer you the best solution so you can get back to having comfortable eyes and vision.

-The Dry Eye Center Of NY & NJ serves patients from New York City, Newark, Jersey City and Elizabeth, throughout New York.
+The Dry Eye Center Of NY & NJ serves patients from New York City, Montclair, Livingston and South Orange, throughout New York.